Helping Stelloa bring AI into the job search

 The company side

 The desktop dashboard gave hiring managers a pipeline view of algorithm-matched candidates, with enough context to evaluate a match without opening a separate tab.
+I studied existing job matching apps and spoke with the funders at lenght about the market and their vision, as well as any data they had available that could help guide decisions.

 Launch